Bridgerton Bath – *Includes Series 2 and new Series 3 updates

-The smash-hit Netflix drama Bridgerton may be set in an American fantasy of Regency-era London in 1813, but many of the scenes of the series were actually filmed in Bath, in south-west England.
+The smash-hit Netflix drama Bridgerton may be set in an American fantasy of Regency-era London in 1813, but many of the scenes of the first series were actually filmed in Bath, in south-west England.
 With its handsome Georgian architecture, and loads of experience as a film and TV set, Bath is probably the best place in the UK to shoot elegant historic town scenes.
 A big proportion of the outdoor shots in Bridgerton feature this famous small city, and a few interior scenes were filmed here as well.
 The lavish series had filming locations scattered around England, but if you want to see as many as possible close together, and live the Bridgerton atmosphere for yourself, the many Bridgerton filming locations in Bath make it the best destination you could choose.
 Here you’ll find a guide to the Bath filming locations and tips for where to stay for an elegant Bridgerton break.

 The great thing about Bath as a film location is that the city has conserved so much of its historic appearance.
 It’s even a UNESCO World Heritage Site for its history, architecture and integrity.
 With filming in mind, as well as overall appearance, there are even ‘period’ lamp-posts in the streets, and plenty of locations where only minimal alterations need to be made to give the impression of going back in time.
 Some of the city streets are still paved with stones rather than tarmac, and heritage listing restricts owners from modernising their buildings, windows or doors – even the colours of front doors can cause a local controversy.